 A website by and for women and girls with disability

-In 2018 Women with Disabilities Australia (WWDA) received funding through the National Disability Insurance Scheme’s Information, Linkages and Capacity Building (ILC) Program to create a new ‘virtual centre’ website for women and girls with disability.
+In 2018 Women with Disabilities Australia (WWDA) received funding through the National Disability Insurance Scheme’s Information, Linkages and Capacity Building (ILC) Program to create a new ‘virtual centre’ website for women and girls with disabilities.

 Our Site was built during 2019, driven by the expertise over 100 women with disability, all eager to empower their community to realise their rights.